The 14 Dreamiest Hotels on the French Riviera

 • Book now

 You can’t get any closer to the sea than this photogenic property built at the water’s edge in the 1950s.
-Transformed into a hotel in 2017, Les Roches Rouges, a Beaumier Hotel is named for the red rocks in the surrounding Massif de l’Estérel.
-The original modernist building—reminiscent of a California motel—houses 44 balconied rooms that exude retro style: mini polaroids of vintage beach scenes are pinned to the whitewashed walls, 1950s pieces sit on the concrete floors, and there’s a pair of canvas chairs on the balcony, where views are a continuation of your room’s azure, ochre, and white color palette.
+Transformed into a hotel in 2017, Les Roches Rouges, a Beaumier Hotel, is named for the red rocks in the surrounding Massif de l’Estérel.
+The original modernist building—reminiscent of a California motel—houses 42 balconied rooms that exude retro style: Mini polaroids of vintage beach scenes are pinned to the whitewashed walls, 1950s pieces sit on the concrete floors, and there’s a pair of canvas chairs on the balcony, where views are a continuation of your room’s azure, ochre, and white color palette.
 Down below, a lap pool sparkles next to the natural seawater infinity pool carved from the rocks.
+An expansion in 2025 added 25 new bedrooms and a gym in an adjacent building, while enhancing the terraces and grounds.

-The setting alone is enough to book a stay, but Les Roches Rouges also offers plenty to do onsite: games of Pétanque in the garden are followed by paddle boarding, vitality massages at the tranquil spa, and Levant Bleu cocktails at La Plage.
+The setting alone is enough to book a stay, but Les Roches Rouges also offers plenty to do on-site: Games of pétanque in the garden are followed by paddle boarding, vitality massages at the tranquil spa, and Levant Bleu cocktails at Estelo.
 The Michelin-starred Récif restaurant shows off the bounty of the Provençal larder with ingredients supplied by local farms and raphaëlois fisherman Olivier Bardoux.
+There’s also a casual, guingette-style restaurant La Chicoula under the pine trees, with live music at sunset.

 La Réserve Ramatuelle